andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Scenario: Lambda invoked via API Gateway that anyone can access.
 How can you control access using 3rd party auth mechanism?
     - Correct: Lambda authorizer - uses bearer token authentication strategies, such as OAuth or SAML
     - Incorrect: Cognito User Pools - managed by AWS so it does not meet the scenario criteria
+  - Lambda authorizer:
+    - Two types:
+      - Token based -> eceives the caller’s identity in a bearer token - JWT or OAUTH
+      - Request parameter-based -> receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables.
+    - Cross-Account Lambda Authorizer -> to use an AWS Lambda function from an AWS account that is different from the one in which you created your Lambda authorizer function
   - Scenario: how to deploy an AWS Lambda function that requires significant CPU utilization?
     - Correct: Deploy the function with its memory allocation set to the maximum amount => Lambda allocates CPU power in proportion to the amount of memory configured
   - Scenario: BIG sale incoming - how to make sure your application's Lambda function does not hit latency bottlenecks as a result of the traffic spike?